diarmuidcorr/Classifying_SGH_from_Optical_Imagery/README.md

     S2_RF_Accuracy.py
     L8_RF_Accuracy.py

 Note: Both scripts require predefined testing data and labels for these in a numpy array as well as a saved algorithm as a .joblib file.
 Note: The following packages are required on a python environment before these scripts can be executed: numpy, matplotlib, pandas, seaborn, scikit-learn, datetime, joblib.
 Some of these packages will exist depending on your Python/conda install.

+## 5 - Calculate the depth of supraglacial hydrological features:

+The depth of supraglacial hydrological features are caclculated using a radiative transfer equation and the red band in Landsat-8 and Sentinel-2 optical imagery.

+**Radiative Transfer Equation for the Depth of Supraglacial Water**

+$$Z = ln (Ad − R∞) − ln (Rw − R∞) / -g$$

+Where:
+Z is the depth in metres.160
+Ad is the reflectance of the ice uderlying the supraglacial water (bottom albedo).
+R∞ is the reflectance of optically deep water.
+Rw is the reflectance of the SGH pixel of interest. g is the coefficient for loss of spectral radiance in the water column. g ≈ 2Kd (Kd is the diffuse attenuation coefficient of downward light, (Maritorena et al., 1994)).

+These scripts find and download corresponding Red L8 and S2 tiles from Google Cloud Storage and calculate the depth of each pixel identified as water by RF methods.
+There are scripts for each of the sensors (S2 and L8) in the following files:

+    S2_Depth_Retrieval.py
+    L8_Depth_Retrieval.py